Say hello to summer and adios to plastic waste!

 Skip the plastic water bottles!
 Sure for the party but even better, ditch them forever.
 We know you’re too smart for buying plastic bottled water, but you still want your guests to be hydrated.
-Which is why you can easily provide party-goers with a reusable alternative they can keep and reuse forever, like party keepsake.
+Which is why you can easily provide party-goers with a reusable water bottle alternative they can keep and reuse forever, like party keepsake.
 A hydration station can be easy to set-up so your guests can fill up as many times as they want.
 A case of PATHWATER goes a long way toward cutting down on waste.
 AND there’s a spot the bottle for your guests to write their names so they can tell whose is whose.
 Order a bottle for every guests you’re expecting and you can have their bottle waiting for them when they arrive with their name on it.

 4. The Waste Zone

 Here’s the biggest area where you can save the planet -- with your party

 Everything is ready to go; you just need plates, cups, napkins, utensils.
 The ultimate sustainable path for your party supplies is to incorporate 100% reusable items.
 Depending on the size of your summertime soiree you can source your own cloth napkin, cutlery, and glassware.
-Or, you can source a company like Sustain LA that caters to zero-waste parties with all of the items you could need, including water refill stations to accompany your PATHWATER bottles.
+Or, you can source a company like Sustain LA that caters to zero-waste parties with all of the items and sustainable party supplies you could need, including water refill stations to accompany your PATHWATER bottles.